NetBUG/k3s/README.md

 1. Exclude some ip's from your dhcp-pool.
 Put them to metallb config
 2. Add Traefik's IP to your DNS
 3. Change all DNSs in the repo.
-You can find it with `lex.la` substring
+You can find it with `nb3.me` substring
-4. Add DNS wildcard to your DNS-server (ex.: `*.k8s.home.lex.la`)
+4. Add DNS wildcard to your DNS-server (ex.: `*.k8s.home.nb3.me`)
 5. Install Ubuntu 20.04 to your system
 6. `sudo apt install wireguard`